-Club licensing criteria Requirements, divided into five categories (sporting, infrastructure, personnel and administrative, legal and financial), to be fulfilled by a licence applicant for it to be granted a licence.
+Club licensing criteria Requirements, divided into six categories (sporting, football social responsibility, infrastructure, personnel and administrative, legal and financial), to be fulfilled by a licence applicant for it to be granted a licence.

 Club Licensing Quality Standard Document that defines the minimum requirements with which licensors must comply to operate the club licensing system.